timescale/docs/use-timescale/compression/compression-design.md

 TimescaleDB automatically includes more information in the row and includes additional groupings to improve query performance.
-When you compress a hypertable, either manually or through a compression policy, you need to specify an `ORDER BY` column.
+When you compress a hypertable, either manually or through a compression policy, it can help to specify an `ORDER BY` column.

-`ORDER BY` columns specify how the rows that are part of a compressed patch are ordered.
-For most time-series workloads, this is by timestamp, but you can also specify a second dimension, such as location.
+`ORDER BY` columns specify how the rows that are part of a compressed batch are ordered.
+For most time-series workloads, this is by timestamp, so if you don't specify an `ORDER BY` column, TimescaleDB defaults to using the time column.
+You can also specify additional dimensions, such as location.

 For each `ORDER BY` column, TimescaleDB automatically creates additional columns that store the minimum and maximum value of that column.
 This way, the query